percona/pmm-doc/docs/dbaas/DBaaS_tepmplate.md

 # DatabaseCluster Templates

+Database clusters can be created from templates using PMM.
 DatabaseCluster Template allows operators to customize Database Clusters based on their requirements, environments, or infrastructure.

 Examples